Skip Navigation

 Financial aid is unavailable for international students.

-Incoming first-year and transfer students are prioritized for University housing at our Storrs and Stamford campuses.
-Submit the online housing application by November 15 or within two weeks of the date marked on your acceptance letter if you are interested in University housing.
+Incoming first-year and transfer students are prioritized for University housing at our Storrs, Hartford, and Stamford campuses.
+Submit the online housing application by November 14 or within two weeks of the date marked on your acceptance letter if you are interested in University housing.
 Please note that it may take 3-5 business days after the enrollment fee has been paid for the housing application to become accessible.
 Early completion is recommended as space is limited.
 Details regarding the housing selection process will be sent to your UConn student email account beginning late December.

-Once your enrollment fee is received, you’ll be invited to UConn’s onboarding portal in mid-November where you will complete a series of tasks including registering for an orientation session.
+Once your enrollment fee is received, you’ll be invited to UConn’s onboarding portal where you will complete a series of tasks including registering for an orientation session.
 All new students are required to attend an orientation session where you’ll learn more about our academic programs, student community, and on-campus services; meet with an academic advisor; and select spring semester classes.
 Details will be sent to your personal email account.

 You are required to complete and submit a mandatory Student Health History Questionnaire, including proof of all required immunizations, prior to attending orientation.
 Documents may be uploaded to your student health portal.
 Visit Student Health and Wellness for more information.